devinsmith/rca-cambio-linux/README.md

 Currently there's [no way to rotate the screen](https://www.gnu.org/software/grub/manual/grub/grub.html#gfxmode) in GRUB.

 Linux Kernel 4.11 and higher is needed for DRM video acceleration.

+# Tips

+## Booting

+- To force the tablet to power off, keep the power button pressed for 12s.
+- The tablet won't boot from a SD card, only from a USB stick.
+You can use a USB SD card reader, but be aware that some may not be recognized at boot.
+- Unplugging the USB stick from the tablet usually changes the boot order, and you have to go to the BIOS settings and set it up again.
+- To access the BIOS settings, press the [Delete] key repeatedly once the RCA logo appears on screen when the tablet boots.
+- If GRUB doesn't appear when your Linux distro is booting up, keep the [Shift] key pressed when the tablet boots (i.e., when the RCA logo is displayed) until you see the GRUB menu.
+- You can reboot the tablet and open the BIOS settings automatically by running `systemctl reboot --firmware-setup`.
+- If the EFI boot entries are messed up you can delete them by running `for j in {0..9} ; do for i in {0..9} ; do sudo efibootmgr -b $i -B ; done ; done`.
+  Ignore the error messages `Could not delete boot variable: Invalid argument`, and remember to update GRUB after running the command above.

+## Keyboard

+- The [F1]...[F12] keys default to multimedia commands, so you must keep the [Fn] key pressed when pressing [F1]...[F12] (for example, to switch to a console).
+- The keyboard is a bit finicky with multi-key presses (e.g. [Ctrl]+[Alt]+[F1]).
+  Usually pressing one key after the other is the best way to do it, instead of pressing all keys simultaneously.

+## Setting up Linux

+- If your user is not allowed to run `sudo`, run `su` and then `sudo adduser YOUR_USERNAME sudo`.
+Log out and log in again for changes to take effect.
+- The SSH server can be installed by running
+  `sudo yum install openssh-server` on Fedora or
+  `sudo apt-get install openssh-server` on Debian or Ubuntu, and then `systemctl enable ssh`.
+- Most administrative tools are located at `/sbin`, but some network-related tools might require the net-tools package to be installed first by running `sudo yum install net-tools` on Fedora or `sudo apt-get install net-tools` on Debian or Ubuntu.

 # Similar pages